fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 </Zoom>

 In the above diagram, each service has **HTTP** control points.
 Every incoming API request to a service is a flow at its **ingress** control point.
-Likewise every outgoing request from a service is a flow at its **egress** control point.
+Likewise, every outgoing request from a service is a flow at its **egress** control point.

 In addition, `Frontend` service has **Feature** control points identifying